How to Plan for a Kitchen Remodel

 - Understand What You Want: If the purpose of your renovation is geared towards resale, what you want will be dictated entirely by your budget.
 You’ll have some choice, but the majority of your decisions will be focused around meeting or going under budget.
 If you’re renovating for yourself, you’ll need to determine exactly what you’re hoping to achieve within the space.
 Are you happy with the overall layout but can’t stand the colors?
 Are you hoping to completely redesign and start from scratch?
 Are you envisioning floorplan changes with wall removal or working within the existing space?
 Do you want a new design but could care less what it looks like?
 Once you determine these answers, you’ll be able to give your contractor the direction needed to budget and design with you.

 - Understand Your Style: Even if you’re working with a designer, your planning and decision making will go much faster if you have a general idea of the style you’re going for.
 Spend some time on platforms like Houzz and Pinterest tagging pictures of kitchens you love.
 Do you like one or two-toned kitchens?
-Do you want your cabinets to be white, a color or a natural wood with a stain?
-Do you like the overall look to be clean and contemporary or do you like to add a traditional feel with embellished cabinetry and loud colors?
+Do you want your cabinets to be white, a color, or a natural wood with a stain?
+Do you want the overall look to be clean and contemporary, or do you want to add a traditional feel with embellished cabinetry and loud colors?
 Do you want a natural stone countertop with heavy movement, a simple quartz, or a marble pattern with dramatic veining?
 The more you know what you want, the easier your material selection will be.

 - Pick a Good Contractor: At this point in your planning process, it’s time to get a professional involved to help you start putting your ideas together, help you budget, and give you a realistic timeframe.
 You need to decide the type of experience you’re looking to have.
 Do you want to save money by being your own project manager?
 If so, you’ll need to source all your materials independently, find a one or two-man operation who is willing to install, find a countertop fabricator, find a plumber and electrician, and manage the project to make sure everything actually goes according to the plan in your head.
 Sound complicated?
 It is – but sometimes you have to learn the hard way….;P. If you want a turn-key experience with someone walking you through the design and material selection process and then handling construction and ordering entirely for you; you’ll need to look for a reputable showroom with designers on staff and be prepared to invest a small amount of your project budget into the planning process.